Edited: February, 2023

 It’s more cost-efficient and coffee maker-suitable than any other homemade option you have.

-You can check this 2lbs package’s price and see how cheap it is having in mind that it would last you for years.
+You can check this 2 pound package’s price and see how cheap it is (especially having in mind that it would last you for years).
 If you only use it for your coffee maker, of course.

 Many home-grade coffee makers come with a decalcifier that carries the machine’s brand name.

-Of course, we want to find out whether we can actually make such a product by ourselves at home or substitute it with a cheaper alternative.
+Of course, we want to find out whether we can actually make such a product by ourselves at home, or at least substitute it with a cheaper alternative.

 I did some heavy research and found out what are the main ingredients of such products.